-- Reduction: The product that results when a liquid is reduced.
+Reduction- The product that results when a liquid is reduced.

-- Roux: A thickening agent containing equal parts of flour and fat (usually butter), used to thicken liquids.
+Roux- An appareil containing equal parts of flour and fat (usually butter), used to thicken liquids.
 Roux is cooked to varying degrees (white, blond, brown, or dark), depending on its intended use.
 The darker the roux, the less thickening power it has but the fuller the taste.
-(See pictures below representing roux colors).